mmartammarti/CovidInSpanishHospitals2020/README.md

 ## Project Brief

-__Scenario__: In this project we want to  effect in Spanish hospitals during the firsts months of quarantine.
+__Scenario__: In this project we want to better understand the situation in Spanish hospitals during the firsts months of quarantine.

-__Challenge__: This Case study has been centered in analizing how was COVID-19's impact in Spanish Hospitals during the weeks of quarantine, from March until May 2020.
+__Challenge__: This Case study has been centered in analizing how was COVID-19's impact in Spanish Hospitals during 2 and a half months of quarantine, from March until May 2020.
 Finding the right data was the first challenge.
 Once we found it, processing it applying our learnings was the second one.
 You can follow the evolution of our workflow in [our Kaggle diagram in Trello.](https://trello.com/b/gMolkS8a/spain-covid19-evolution)

-__Results__: You can read the full story we prepared [in Medium](https://damarisclariana.medium.com/once-upon-a-time-in-2020-f69d2bfbf688).
+__Results__: We create a story for this study which you can read [in Medium](https://damarisclariana.medium.com/once-upon-a-time-in-2020-f69d2bfbf688).
 Also, see our [class presentation](https://docs.google.com/presentation/d/1dQKDws_-9TbYiWTeNklnyJOZwzONCreBCL8sHWzBlGM/edit?usp=sharing).

 ## Finding and processing the data

-This study has been developed with the set of excel spreadsheets related to Covid-19 pandemic sitation lived in Spain in 2020 available in Kaggle ([link here](https://www.kaggle.com/danigarci1/covid19-in-spain)).
+This study has been developed with the set of excel spreadsheets related to Covid-19 pandemic situation lived in Spain in 2020 available in Kaggle ([link here](https://www.kaggle.com/danigarci1/covid19-in-spain)).

-__Tasks__:First we have processed and clean the excels with python i order to obtain the data as we wanted to.
+__Tasks__:First we have processed and clean the excels with python in order to obtain the data as we wanted to.

 __Challenge__:The most difficult part of this data processing section has been translating all the columns into English all together at the same time.